hyperthunk/hamcrest-erlang/README.markdown

 hamcrest:message/4 function exists to provide a simple wrapper around that feature, allowing you to specify the whether the input is a string, an error tuple or another (arbitrary) term.
 It evaluates its arguments to produce a string that looks something like `expected a <TYPE> <DESC> <EXPECTED>, but was <ACTUAL>` when called.

+Another way to construct custom matchers is to use the match_mfa/3 function, which takes a module, function and its initial arguments and matches if adding the match input to the argument list and calling `apply(M,F,A)` evaluates to true.
+This takes away the headache of having to write the matchspec yourself, at the expense of a slightly less specific description provided by assert_that if the match fails.
+Here's an example usage taken from the tests:

+    some_test(_) ->
+        IsMemberOf = fun(L) ->
+            match_mfa(lists, member, [L])
+        end,
+        assert_that(hd(X), IsMemberOf(X))